Since the late 1950's, well over 50 space probes have been sent to explore Earth's moon. Many early missions failed to complete their objectives.

 The mission is comprised of two spacecraft.
 Both spacecraft were launched on the same Delta-7925H-10-C rocket (right).
 The launch took place on 10 September 2011 from Space Launch Complex-17B at Cape Canaveral Air Force Station.

-The spacecraft, known as GRAIL-A and GRAIL-B will orbit the Moon at around 50 km altitude.
-The probes will be separated by around 200 km.
+The spacecraft, known as GRAIL-A and GRAIL-B orbited the Moon at around 50 km altitude.
+The probes were separated by around 200 km.

 GRAIL was the 11th mission in NASA's Discovery program.